amichai-H/Matala1Monhe/README.md

 The method returns the Polynom as string: "a1x^b1+a2x^b2+...+anx^bn" (n=num of Monoms in the Polynom).

 # Complex Function class:
-this class represent a complex function ass function * function , function / function , Max(function,function) , Min(function,function) , function(function) , function + function , function - function
+This class represent a complex function ass function * function , function / function , Max(function,function) , Min(function,function) , function(function) , function + function , function - function

 function : Monom or Polynom or Complex Function.